-1.1 Monetary authority (S121) The monetary authority consists of the South African Reserve Bank (SARB), which is the central bank of South Africa, governed in terms of the South African Reserve Bank Act 90 of 1989, as amended (SARB Act), and its subsidiary, the Corporation for Public Deposits (CPD), governed in terms of the Corporation for Public Deposits Act 46 of 1984 (CPD Act).
-1.1.1 South African Reserve Bank (SARB) The SARB, among other things, issues banknotes and coin, conducts monetary policy, provides credit to banks, manages South Africa's foreign exchange (FX) reserves, regulates and supervises the banking sector, and acts as the lender of last resort to the banking system.
-1.1.2 Corporation for Public Deposits (CPD) The CPD was established as a wholly owned subsidiary of the SARB in 1984.
+Monetary authority (S121)

+The monetary authority consists of the South African Reserve Bank (SARB), which is the central bank of South Africa, governed in terms of the South African Reserve Bank Act 90 of 1989, as amended (SARB Act), and its subsidiary, the Corporation for Public Deposits (CPD), governed in terms of the Corporation for Public Deposits Act 46 of 1984 (CPD Act).

+1.1.1 South African Reserve Bank (SARB)

+The SARB, among other things, issues banknotes and coin, conducts monetary policy, provides credit to banks, manages South Africa's foreign exchange (FX) reserves, regulates and supervises the banking sector, and acts as the lender of last resort to the banking system.

+1.1.2 Corporation for Public Deposits (CPD)

+The CPD was established as a wholly owned subsidiary of the SARB in 1984.
 Due to its specialised financial role and functions, it forms part of the monetary authority.
 The CPD accepts call deposits from the public sector and invests the funds mainly in short-term money market instruments, including Treasury bills.
 The CPD can also accept call deposits from other depositors.

+Deposit-taking corporations (banks) (S122)

-1.2 Registered deposit-taking corporations (Banks) (S122) A bank is a public company ('Limited') registered as a bank in terms of the Banks Act 94 of 1990 (Banks Act).
+A bank is a public company ('Limited') registered as a bank in terms of the Banks Act 94 of 1990 (Banks Act).
 The business of a bank is defined in the Banks Act and includes, among other things, the solicitation and advertising for, and the acceptance of, deposits from the general public on a regular basis as well as the utilisation of the deposits accepted to grant credit.
-In terms of the provisions of section 10A of the SARB Act, banks are required to place a specified percentage of their liabilities in reserve accounts maintained at the SARB.
+In terms of the provisions of section 10A of the SARB Act, banks are required to place a specific percentage of their liabilities in reserve accounts maintained at the SARB.
 For the full definition of the business of a bank, see the Banks Act.

-1.2.1 Commercial banks A commercial bank is a public company as defined in, and registered as a bank in terms of, the Banks Act.
-1.2.2 Mutual banks Mutual banks accept deposits and grant loans, advances or other credit in South Africa.
-The Mutual Banks Act 124 of 1993 (Mutual Banks Act) provides the legal framework for these institutions.
-The primary distinction between a mutual bank and a bank incorporated as a public company in terms of the Companies Act is the ownership structures: a public company is owned by the persons invested in its share capital, while mutual banks are intended to be owned by their members (whose deposits qualify them as shareholders of the mutual bank).
-To this end, shareholders in commercial banks share in the profits through dividends, while members of mutual banks receive returns on their investments in the form of interest income on the specific type(s) of shares in which they have invested.
-1.2.3 Co-operative banks A co-operative bank is defined in, and registered as a co-opera- tive bank in terms of, the Co-operative Banks Act 40 of 2007 (Co- operative Banks Act).
-1.2.4 Co-operative financial institutions A co-operative financial institution takes deposits and chooses to identify itself by using the name 'financial co-operative', 'financial services co-operative', 'credit union' or 'savings and credit co-operative'.
+1.2.1 South African registered banks

+A commercial bank is a public company as defined in, and registered as a bank in terms of, the Banks Act.

+1.2.1.1 South African registered banks: Locally controlled

+These are banks which are situated or incorporated in South Africa, and their controlling parent institution is also incorporated in South Africa.

+1.2.1.2 South African registered banks: Foreign controlled (subsidiaries)

+These are banks incorporated in South Africa, which are subsidiaries of controlling parent institutions that have head offices situated or incorporated outside South Africa.

+1.2.1.3 South African branches of foreign banks

+These are banks that are authorised branches of controlling parent institutions situated or incorporated outside South Africa, and which lawfully conduct in such other country a business similar to the business of a bank.

-8 These codes are a numerical representation of the institutional sectors based on the 2008 System of National Accounts.
+These codes are a numerical representation of the institutional sectors based on the 2008 System of National Accounts.